-We are not authorised by the Financial Services Authority.
-However we are included on the register maintained by the Financial Services Authority so that we may carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
+We are not authorised by the Financial Conduct Authority (FCA).
+However, we are included on the register maintained by the FCA so that we may carry on insurance mediation activity, which is broadly advising on, selling and the administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed via the Financial Services website at www.fsa.gov.uk/register.
+The register can be viewed at the FCA website.

 The Law Society of England and Wales is a designated professional body for the purposes of the Financial Services and Markets Act 2000.
 The Solicitors Regulation Authority is the independent regulatory arm of the Law Society.
 The Legal Ombudsman is the independent body responsible for investigating complaints.
 If you are unhappy with any investment advice you receive from us, you should raise your concerns with either of those bodies.

 16. Consumer Protection / Right to Cancel